Invasive pigs in Galapagos

 This early success in the eradication of invasive mammals from the Archipelago would form part of the inspiration for more ambitious projects such as Project Pinzon and Project Floreana.
 Since 2000, eradication efforts have been directed more towards rats and goats, but pigs are back on the agenda for Project Floreana.
 It is no surprise that feral pigs live on the island that is the historic centre of human settlement in the Archipelago and so careful control plans will need to be introduced.
 Project Floreana aims to create a sustainable future for both the native wildlife and the local community.
 This is the largest project of its kind ever to be undertaken, and GCT is hoping to improve the island’s biodiversity and ultimately bring the Floreana mockingbird, amongst others back to its original home on Floreana island.
 This project is a new approach to community engagement and ecotourism and we hope it will have a long lasting positive impact on the island.
 The iconic Opuntia cactus has also been strongly effected by the invasive species and this project hopes to reverse the damage of invasive species by allowing Opuntia to regenerate across Floreana.

-If you would like to help us restore Floreana island, please click here to donate towards our appeal.
+If you would like to help us restore Floreana island, please click here to donate to GCT.